 Just like automobiles, bicycles need to be properly maintained.
 Prior to taking a bike ride, riders should check all the working parts of the bike to ensure they’re operating as required.
 Bikers should also pay particular attention to the wheels of the bike, ensuring there is adequate air pressure and tread on the tires.

 Bike riding can be a fun (and health-conscious) mode of transportation.
-We want everyone to stay safe when biking; however, if you or someone you love has been injured in a bike collision with a motor vehicle, contact Ryan Kuhl at The Kelleher Firm today.
+We want everyone to stay safe when biking; however, if you or someone you love has been injured in a bike collision with a motor vehicle, contact Attorney Ryan Kuhl today.
 Let us help you obtain the just compensation to which you may be entitled.